 TGah Editor: Change the paragraph below as follows (#5399):

-For any frame that includes a Duration/ID field, transmitted by an S1G STA as a response to Short frames which are not part of a BDT, the Duration/ID field of the frame is set to 0.
+For any frame that includes a Duration/ID field, transmitted by an S1G STA as a response to Short frames which are not part of a BDT exchange, the Duration/ID field of the frame is set to 0.
 For any frame transmitted by a BDT Initiator as a response to Short frames, the Duration/ID field of the frame is set to the value of the TXNAV timer minus the estimated time required to transmit the frame.

 TGah Editor: Change the subclause below as follows (#5399):